CodingDaniel1/bs-docs/docs/source/server/server-hosting.rst

 How to Install SteamCMD on Windows
 ----------------------------------
+Traditional method:

 1. `Download From Here <https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip>`_
 2. Extract the contents of the zip somewhere you can easily find it again
 3. Run ``steamcmd.exe``

+Winget (requires Windows 11 or Windows 10 20H2 & later)

+1. Open the Terminal app (Windows 11) or Powershell app (Windows 11 & 10)
+2. Type in ``winget install Valve.SteamCMD`` and press enter
+3. Restart Terminal/Powershell and type in ``steamcmd``

 Continue to: `How to Install Server using SteamCMD <How-to-Install-Server-using-SteamCMD>`_